 Power Foods for the Brain

-A Mind Needs Rest And Exercise
+Your Brain Needs Rest And Exercise

 The mind benefits and responds remarkably well when given regular rest, sleep and physical exercise.
 Neglect any one of them and the mind is usually the first to suffer from the neglect whether you think so or not.
 Don’t believe it?
 Take a moment to ponder the many unwise choices you’ve made on an empty tank of rest, sleep and exercise.
 Dare say we mention the implied repercussions of a lifetime of this type of neglect.